paulhayes/UnityResourceReference/README.md

 UnityResourceReference
 ======================

-Allows you to use the drag and drop interface to link non-memory resident references of assets located in Resources folders.
+Allows you to use the Unity Inspector panel to link non-memory resident references of assets located in Resources folders.

 ###Classes